-The answer: fit PRVs in the two side chambers – just like my old Incept.
-That way you can safely leave you IK out of the water in the tropics, go and hike up a volcano (which could be called ‘the planet’s ‘PRVs’) knowing that all three chambers on your IK will harmlessly purge any excess pressure.
-Sure, when it all cools again the boat may be saggy, but better a quick top up with your K-Pump than pulling bits of shredded Nitrilon out of the palm trees.
+The answer: fit PRVs in the side tubes – just like my old twin side tube Incept.
+That way you can safely leave you IK out of the water in the tropics, go and hike up a volcano (which might be described as ‘the planet’s PRVs’) knowing that all three chambers will harmlessly purge any excess pressure.
+Sure, when it all cools again back in the water the boat may be saggy, but better a quick top up with your K-Pump than pulling bits of shredded Nitrilon out of the palm trees.

-Ideally I was looking for a PRV set at a reasonable 30% over the factory figure of 0.25 bar – i.e.: something around 0.33 bar or 4.8psi.
+Ideally I was looking for a PRV set at a reasonable 33.33% over the factory figure of 0.25 bar – i.e.: something around 0.33 bar or 4.8psi.

 Tools and time needed

-• Narrow-bladed knife
+• Narrow-bladed knife or scalpel

 • Water pump/lock channel pliers

-• 30 mins
+• 30-60 mins

 • Reassemble the inflation valve and tighten both valves with the tool